PanyukovNN/reactive-jdbc-adapter/README.md

 ```

 ### Warning:
-Do not use Transactions and Lazy initialization, because it may cause unexpected behavior of your program.
+Do not use Transactions and Lazy initialization, because it may cause unexpected behavior.

 ### How to add dependency (example with Gradle):
 ```